 Tucked away in the pristine waters of Seychelles, Curieuse Island was declared the Curieuse Marine National Park in 1979, emphasizing the country’s commitment to conserving its unique biodiversity.
 Initially, between 1978 and 1982, conservationists embarked on a project to relocate the Aldabra giant tortoise from Aldabra to Curieuse.
 Today, the island boasts of over 300 Aldabra giant tortoises, making it a primary habitat for these gentle giants.

-Natural Splendors:
+Natural Splendors

 A journey to the southern part of the island reveals a sprawling mangrove swamp, made accessible for visitors through a dedicated walkway.
 Moreover, the island’s rich flora comprises coco de mer palms, towering takamaka trees, and several plant species native to Curieuse like Porcher, Bois Chandelle, Lalyann dile, Bwa bannann, and Bois Cassant de Bord Mer.

-Wildlife Haven:
+Wildlife Haven

 Curieuse is home to numerous bird species, including the rare Seychelles black parrot, which, apart from Praslin, is found only on this island.
 However, it’s essential to note that although black parrots are spotted here, no breeding is known to occur.
 Hawksbill turtles also find a safe haven in this marine national park, establishing a significant rookery.